probmods/probmods2/chapters/04-patterns-of-inference.md

 # Graphical Notations for Dependence

 *Graphical models* are an extremely important idea in modern machine learning: a graphical diagram is used to represent the direct dependence structure between random choices in a probabilistic model.
-A special case are *Bayesian networks*, in which there is a node for each random variable (and expression in our terms) and a link between two nodes if there is a direct conditional dependence between them (a direct causal dependence in our terms).
+A special case are *Bayesian networks*, in which there is a node for each random variable (an expression in our terms) and a link between two nodes if there is a direct conditional dependence between them (a direct causal dependence in our terms).
 The sets of nodes and links define a *directed acyclic graph* (hence the term graphical model), a data structure over which many efficient algorithms can be defined.
-Each node has a *conditional probability table* (CPT), which represents the conditional probability distribution of that node, given its parents.
+Each node has a *conditional probability table* (CPT), which represents the probability distribution of that node, given values of its parents.
 The joint probability distribution over random variables is given by the product of the conditional distributions for each variable in the graph.

 The figure below defines a Bayesian network for the medical diagnosis example.